howsoai/howso-docs/source/user_guide/advanced_capabilities/feature_importance.rst

 Contribution and MDA matrices
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Howso also provides the two metrics in a matrix view, where the columns are the individual metrics for each row.
+Howso also provides the two metrics in a matrix view, where for each row which represent the action feature, you can identify the contributions of all the other context features to that prediction.
+Since these matrices may not be symmetrical, examining the differences between the upper and lower triangular matrices may reveal additional insights.
+Please see the linked recipe for more information.

 :meth:`Trainee.get_contribution_matrix` and :meth:`Trainee.get_mda_matrix` gets these matrices respectively.

 .. warning::